THE REALITY BEHIND 9 BIG INSTAGRAM MYTHS

 However, that doesn’t mean that you need to spend money on Instagram to drive traffic and sales from the platform.

-In fact, we’ve seen brands go from strength to strength on Instagram — without spending a ton of money on ads.
+Truth be told, we’ve seen brands go from solidarity to quality on Instagram — without spending a huge amount of cash on promotions.

 For example, you can use Instagram’s built-in features, like product tagging, to seamlessly integrate shoppable posts into your feed.

-Instagram Stories can also be a huge traffic driver for your business.
+Instagram Stories can likewise be an immense traffic driver for your business.
 With Instagram Stories links, you can pair engaging content about your product with the direct link your viewers need to shop — making it a simple user journey from browsing to shopping!